Apply for funding of American Battlefield Trips for your classroom

 All trips must be pre-approved by the American Battlefield Trust to receive funding.

-Funding may be revoked by the American Battlefield Trust at any time for the following reason(s): post-approval trip date change, post-approval destination change(s), number of participants change, not providing receipts in a timely and efficient manner, falsified receipts, no trip receipts, excessive guide fees, class/teacher not fulfilling their required photo, video, and thank you note requirements.
+Funding may be revoked by the American Battlefield Trust at any time for the following reason(s): post-approval trip date change, post-approval destination change(s), number of participants change, not providing receipts in a timely and efficient manner, falsified receipts, no trip receipts, excessive guide fees, class/teacher not fulfilling their required photo, press release, and thank you note requirements.

 All payments will be dispersed to the school or school district within 14-20 business days of submission to the American Battlefield Trust.